TerminalGravity/TerminalGravity/README.md

 # Hi, I'm Jack Felke 👋
 ### I'm a Professional AI Engineer & Developer

-I'm Jack Felke—a male AI Engineer at All Digital Rewards.
+I'm Jack Felke— AI Engineer at All Digital Rewards.
 I build innovative, commercial-grade projects and open source tools that push the envelope in AI and full-stack development.
 I'm not just an enthusiast; I work professionally on solutions that scale.

 ---